kolotaev/vakt/README.md

 regex syntax only when you really need it, in other cases use simple strings: both will work perfectly (and now swiftly!) with RegexChecker.

+**NOTE.
+All regex checks are performed in a case-sensitive way by default.
+Even thought some storages (e.g. MemoryStorage) allow you to specify regex modifiers within the regex string, we do not translate regex modifiers to all storages (e.g. SQLStorage).
+Also see warning below**

 **WARNING.
 Please note, that storages have varying level of regexp support.
 For example, most SQL databases allow to use POSIX metacharacters whereas python `re` module and thus MemoryStorage does not.
 So, while defining policies you're safe and sound